austinthedeveloper/guitar-tools/libs/guitar-tools-new/README.md

-# guitar-tools
+# guitar-tools-new

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test guitar-tools` to execute the unit tests.
+Run `nx test guitar-tools-new` to execute the unit tests.